 Frequently Asked Questions About Coffee Varieties

-Not necessarily.
-Arabica is often favored for its complex flavors and lower bitterness, making it popular in specialty coffee.
-However, Robusta plays a key role in espresso blends by adding strength, crema, and caffeine, and some high-quality Robustas are gaining recognition in specialty circles.
+Not necessarily. u003cstrongu003eArabicau003c/strongu003e is often favored for its complex flavors and lower bitterness, making it popular in specialty coffee.
+However, u003cstrongu003eRobustau003c/strongu003e plays a key role in espresso blends by adding u003cstrongu003estrength, crema, and caffeineu003c/strongu003e, and some high-quality Robustas are gaining recognition in specialty circles.

 Pin your favorites and revisit them anytime: Follow us on Pinterest for more recipe inspiration.